Ford Motor Company of Canada: History

 The Model C, the first car to be produced in Canada, rolled out of the factory in late September 1904.
 The company could produce two cars at a time and in its first full year of production, the company was able to produce 117 automobiles.
 The company's first export sales were to Calcutta, India.
 Ford is still an important manufacturing enterprise in Windsor.

 With the growth in car sales after World War II, together with the acquisition of majority control by Ford Motor Company, Ford of Canada decided to move its head office and build a new assembly plant in Oakville, Ontario.
 The new Oakville assembly plant was opened in 1953.
-In order to meet ever increasing demand, the Company opened another assembly plant in Talbotville, Ontario in 1967.
+In order to meet ever increasing demand, the Company opened another assembly plant in Talbotville, Ontario, in 1967.

 Historically Ford was one of the most powerful companies in Canada, and in the 1970s, Ford was the "largest" company in Canada.

 By 1989, during a peak in the environmental movement, the Ford Motor Company of Canada (particularly its Oakville plant) was listed among the "dirty dozen" polluters in Ontario:

 Ford of Canada celebrated its Centennial in 2004, shortly after the Parent Company Ford in the United States did in 2003.
 That year also saw the compulsory acquisition by Ford Motor Company of the last of the shares held by minority shareholders, which had been originally proposed in 1995.
 However, the last litigation in the matter, dealing with an oppression remedy claim by the Ontario Municipal Employees Retirement System with respect to its shareholdings, was only resolved by the Ontario Court of Appeal in January 2006.

 In 2010, Ford was embroiled in a controversy surrounding a plan to construct a massive gas-fired power plant to be operated by TransCanada on a disused 13.5 acre portion of its Oakville assembly plant.
 Local residents and politicians pleaded with Ford not to continue with the plan, as residents believed it would negatively impact their health and safety.
 The province cancelled the generating station in October 2010 and both Ford and TransCanada withdrew their planned appeals to the Ontario Municipal Board the following January.
 The plant was one of two involved in the Ontario power plant scandal, which contributed to the resignation of Premier Dalton McGuinty and Energy Minister Chris Bentley.

 Key executives

-In 2021, Bev Goodman became president/CEO of Ford Motor Company of Canada, replacing the legendary Dean Stoneley who has been appointed as general manager, North America truck, Ford Motor Company, a newly created position.
+In 2021, Bev Goodman became president/CEO of Ford Motor Company of Canada, replacing Dean Stoneley who has been appointed as general manager, North America truck, Ford Motor Company, a newly created position.
 Previous CEO's include Mark Buzzell who replaced Diane Craig effective January 1, 2017.

 Before Craig, Mondragon had served as president and CEO since September 1, 2008, when he replaced Barry Engle who resigned to join New Holland America as its CEO.
 William H. Osborne had held the position since 2005 and was replaced by Engle in February 2008.